Religious, Spiritual, and Non-Religious Students

 - How can I respect the religion of my host country, even if I don’t practice that religion?

 - What religious holidays occur during my stay?
 What will they entail?

 - Will my religious dietary restrictions be accommodated in my host country?

 - Will my host country’s religion dictate cultural norms regarding food?

-- What religious beliefs within my host country will influence how people interact with me because of my identity?
+- Will religious beliefs within my host country influence how people interact with me because of my identity?